farend/redmine_message_customize/README.md

 $ # redmine restart
 ```

 :warning: In order to customize messages of other plugins, it is necessary to copy redmine_message_customize/35_change_load_order_locales.rb into redmine/config/initializers.
+If you don't have redmine/config/initializers/35_change_load_order_locales.rb, you can customize only messages other than plugins.

 ## Usage